 However, this was only temporary and has now been dropped.

-Can Pilots Watch Movies on Long Flights?
+Pilots Won’t Watch Movies Like Passengers on Long Flights

 You might think that when the plane is set to autopilot and the plane is just cruising along, a pilot would be able to sit back, relax, and enjoy a movie or two like any other passenger.